MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/title-bar.md

 ### Full screen and tablet mode

-When your app runs in _full screen_ or _tablet mode_, the system hides the title bar and caption control buttons.
-However, the user can invoke the title bar to have it shown as an overlay on top of the app’s UI.
+When your app runs in _full screen_ or [_tablet mode_ (Windows 10 only)](/windows-hardware/design/device-experiences/continuum), the system hides the title bar and caption control buttons.
+However, the user can invoke the title bar to have it shown as an overlay on top of the app's UI.
 You can handle the [CoreApplicationViewTitleBar.IsVisibleChanged](/uwp/api/windows.applicationmodel.core.coreapplicationviewtitlebar.IsVisibleChanged) event to be notified when the title bar is hidden or invoked, and show or hide your custom title bar content as needed.

 This example shows how to handle IsVisibleChanged to show and hide the `AppTitleBar` element shown previously.